lizs17/GIP_Cardiac_MRI/README.md

 * Second-stage: the weights of "G" is kept fixed.
 The fixed "G" is used jointly with "C" to output the reconstructed images, and then fitting the undersampled k-space data.
 Because the weights of "G" is fixed, the purpose of this step is to find a good initialization for "C".
 * Third-stage: "G" and "C" are used in combination, and the weights of both parts are learnable.
 Still, fine-tuning is performed by fitting the undersampled k-space data.
 A detail of this stage is that the graph structure is learnable at the beginning of this stage, but will be fixed after a given iteration number.
 This graph-structure is also utilized for the following ADMM algorithm.

-The whole pretraining process also only utilizes the undersampled k-space data, which ensures that GIP is indeed an unsupervised algorithm.
-Besides, the k-space data also needs to be appropriately normalized for different pretraining stages.
-All the details are included in the source code.

 # A Simple Reconstruction Example for Poisson Sampling
 Just run the following command to train a GIP model and perform reconstruction from the very beginning (from randomly-initialized model weight).